Alex2804/libtcc-cmake/README.md

+# Libtcc
-This Project aims to build libtcc as static or shared library with CMake.
+This Project aims to build libtcc for supported platforms system independent with cmake.

 ## Usage
 You can embed this CMake project as a subdirectory or build it as every other CMake script.